-Impervious surface.
-Impervious surfaces are those surfaces which prevent the infiltration of water into the ground.
+Impervious Surface.
+Those surfaces that prevent the infiltration of water into the ground.
 All buildings, parking areas, driveways, roads, sidewalks, swimming pools, and any areas containing concrete, asphalt, packed stone, compacted soils, or other equivalent surfaces shall be considered impervious within this definition.
 In addition, other areas determined by the Township Engineer to be impervious within the meaning of this definition shall be classified as impervious surfaces.